Outpatient hospice service

 The seminar provides an insight into the methodical approach of the hospice preparation course.

-It provides an initial overview of the requirements of voluntary hospice care, so that you can assess for yourself whether this task suits you.
+It provides an initial overview of the requirements of volunteer hospice support so that you can assess for yourself whether this task suits you.

-The preparation course for future hospice companions will be offered from January 2024.
+The preparatory course for future hospice companions will be offered from January 2025.

 Contact